genpguides/genp-reddit-backup/patchmethods.md

 &gt; ❗ **The links in the reddit and suggestions are to the source, and not other random file hosts.**

-⚠️ If going with Monkrus, please USE ONLY THE **INDIVIDUAL VERSIONS** (these should alright) and **NEVER the Collection version** (has been dropped due to several correlations with malware). - This has been said several times, but majority skips on the reading, so it's your problem going foward.
+⚠️ If going with Monkrus, please USE ONLY THE **INDIVIDUAL VERSIONS** (these should be alright) and **NEVER the Collection version** (has been dropped due to several correlations with malware, and malfunctions). - This has been said several times, but the majority skips on the reading, so it's your problem going forward.

 &amp;nbsp;